axelhieber/home8-v0.6/README.md

   Simple RGBW-LED Controler-Board software is already in beta.
   Simple Temp.
 Senor for

-I will upload the code, when if figured out the licensing and when the code is presentable.
+I will upload the code, when I have figured out the licensing(external Sources) and when the code is presentable.

 license
   for external code/resources - please look it up your self (eclipse paho etc... )